6 Simple But Powerful Steps To Follow Your Bliss.

-Follow your bliss was the phrase that I kept hearing inside my head after I was diagnosed with multiple health issues.
+Follow your bliss was the phrase that I kept hearing inside my head after I felt lost, anxious, and overwhelmed.

-I remember feeling overwhelmed at the thought of a complete lifestyle change, so I instinctively clung on to the simplest idea that felt right to me.
+I remember feeling scared at the thought of a complete lifestyle change if I did follow my bliss.
+But I instinctively clung on to the idea because it was simple and felt right to me.

-I followed my bliss, along with lifestyle changes that helped me heal, and I’m going to share them with you.
+I followed my bliss, along with a few simple lifestyle changes that helped me heal, and I’m going to share how I did it with you.

 1. Be Willing To Learn